 He served as International Affairs advisor and senior civilian on the staff of the Commandant of the Industrial College of the Armed Forces at Fort McNair from 1995 to 1998.
 Prior to serving in that capacity, Roman spent two years as a member of the faculty of the School of Area Studies at the State Department’s Foreign Service Institute.

-From 1989 to 1992, Roman served as deputy assistant to the President and deputy secretary for Foreign Affairs under President George H. W. Bush, a position he also held toward the end of President Ronald Reagan’s administration.
+From 1989 to 1992, Roman served as deputy assistant to the President and deputy press secretary for Foreign Affairs under President George H. W. Bush, a position he also held toward the end of President Ronald Reagan’s administration.